Abraham–Lorentz force

-The formula although predating the theory of special relativity, was initially calculated for non-relativistic velocity approximations was extended to arbitrary velocities by Max Abraham and was shown to be physically consistent by George Adolphus Schott.
-The non-relativistic form is called Lorentz self-force while the relativistic version is called the Lorentz–Dirac force or the Abraham–Lorentz–Dirac force.
+The formula, although predating the theory of special relativity, was initially calculated for non-relativistic velocity approximations.
+It was extended to arbitrary velocities by Max Abraham and was shown to be physically consistent by George Adolphus Schott.
+The non-relativistic form is called Lorentz self-force while the relativistic version is called the Lorentz–Dirac force or collectively known as Abraham–Lorentz–Dirac force.
 The equations are in the domain of classical physics, not quantum physics, and therefore may not be valid at distances of roughly the Compton wavelength or below.
 There are, however, two analogs of the formula that are both fully quantum and relativistic: one is called the "Abraham–Lorentz–Dirac–Langevin equation", the other is the self-force on a moving mirror.

-The force is proportional to the square of the object's charge, multiplied by the jerk (rate of change of acceleration) that it is experiencing.
+The force is proportional to the square of the object's charge, multiplied by the jerk that it is experiencing.
+(Jerk is the rate of change of acceleration.)
 The force points in the direction of the jerk.
 For example, in a cyclotron, where the jerk points opposite to the velocity, the radiation reaction is directed opposite to the velocity of the particle, providing a braking action.
 The Abraham–Lorentz force is the source of the radiation resistance of a radio antenna radiating radio waves.